crackalamoo/bardgpt/README.md

 think me canst thou then time these cared forbear,
 thine sister here posterity, she need,
 and my loosened passion stoops in vain.

+In addition to the GPT-style technology, BardGPT has a layer of poetry-specific data processing incorporated into the model.
+This consists of the rhymes and syllable counts of the poem passed through linear layers and then joined with the transformer's prediction to generate the final outputs.

 ## Instructions